-The CIT DOCS Administration, under the direction of the CIT Coordinator, will seek input in writing from community stakeholders, including the Chicago Council on Mental Health Equity, to develop policies, procedures, and protocols.

-- 3. The CIT DOCS at the Area-level serves as a resource to: - a. support Department members in the district with incidents involving individuals in crisis, including providing advice, guidance, and feedback on incidents involving persons in crisis and following up on mental and behavioral health-related events beyond the preliminary investigation; - b. deliver CIT Program-approved roll call trainings and mental health awareness initiatives; - c. establish relationships between the district and local service providers and healthcare agencies;

-- d. refer, and when appropriate, connect individuals in crisis with local service providers; - e. engage with the community to raise awareness of the CIT Program and issues involving individuals in crisis; and - f. provide administrative support to the CIT Program Coordinator including coordinating with the Cook County Assistant State's Attorney Office on court orders of detention and examination and referrals for deferred prosecution and alternative sentencing programs. - 4.
+- e. facilitate the development and implementation of policies, procedures, and protocols regarding the collection, maintenance, and use of information related to an individual's medical and mental health to facilitate necessary and appropriate communication while adequately protecting an individual's confidentiality.
+In developing these policies, procedures, and protocols, the CIT DOCS Administration, under the direction of the CIT Coordinator, will seek input in writing from community stakeholders, including the Chicago Council on Mental Health Equity. - 4.
+The CIT DOCS at the Area-level serves as a resource to: - support Department members in the district with incidents involving individuals in crisis, including providing advice, guidance, and feedback on incidents involving persons in crisis and following up on mental and behavioral health-related events beyond the preliminary investigation; - b. deliver CIT Program-approved roll call trainings and mental health awareness initiatives: - c. establish relationships between the district and local service providers and healthcare agencies; - d. refer, and when appropriate, connect individuals in crisis with local service providers; - e. engage with the community to raise awareness of the CIT Program and issues involving individuals in crisis; and - f. provide administrative support to the CIT Program Coordinator including coordinating with the Cook County Assistant State's Attorney Office on court orders of detention and examination and referrals for deferred prosecution and alternative sentencing programs. - 5.
 The CIT District, Operations, and Community Support Area-level field functions includes, but is not limited to: - a. providing advice and guidance during the course of preliminary investigations involving persons in need of mental and behavioral health treatment;